Google Pixel 1 Camera Repair

 Remove the back glass.

-Use a Torx Plus 3IP screwdriver to remove the two 5.0 mm‑long screws securing the motherboard cover.
+Use a Torx Plus 3IP screwdriver to remove the 5.7 mm‑long screw securing the front camera connector cover.

 Remove the bracket.

-Use the point of a spudger to pry up and disconnect the three rear camera press connectors.
+Use a spudger to pry up and disconnect the front camera press connector.

 Congratulations on completing disassembly! ***The remaining steps will show how to reassemble your phone.***